 2. SEO (search engine optimization)

-Search engine optimization is another major element of indirect marketing.
+Search engine optimization is another major element.
 This approach will support your content marketing initiatives to some level.
 To make sure you’re performing for the keywords that your audience is looking for, you can research your competition and run Google AdWords campaigns.